SpaceDrive: Infusing Spatial Awareness into VLM-based Autonomous Driving: Additional Implementation Details

 \subsection{\name{} Framework}

 To ensure seamless adaptability, our method avoids any model-specific customization and fully preserves the original image preprocessing, patchification strategy, text tokenization, and chat template used by each base VLM model.
 Given the shape of the preprocessed visual patches, the depth map is resized accordingly using min-pooling (\eg patch shapes of $6\times 24\times 24$ for LLaVA-1.5-7B~\cite{liu2023visual} and $6\times 23\times 23$ for Qwen2.5-VL-7B~\cite{bai2025qwen2} in our configuration).
+For the coordinate parsing of the text inputs, We employ a strict regex rule matching the format ``(\textit{X}, \textit{Y})'' or ``(\textit{X}, \textit{Y}, \textit{Z})''.
+Substrings matching this pattern (\eg ``(7.5, -3.2)'') are extracted and extended as the 3D coordinates (\eg $(7.5, -3.2, 0)$) and converted to 3D PE.
+Any numeric string failing this match (\eg ``3'') is treated as a standard textual token.
+This strict separation prevents ambiguity between spatial coordinates and general numerical values, ensuring that only spatial data triggers the PE en/decoding.
 Newly introduced tokens, such as $\langle\text{IND}\rangle$, are set as learnable and appended to the frozen input embedding layer and output language-model head.
 The PE decoder for coordinates is implemented as a standard two-layer MLP with the same hidden dimensionality as the base VLM.
 In all experiments, we set the seed to 888.
 The LoRA configurations are listed in~\cref{tab:lora_config}.